jindongmin/jindongmin.github.io/research/index.md

   feature:
   credit:
 ---
 I started by working with plants and plastid genomes.
-I found the coevolutionary dynamices between nuclear and plastid genomes very interesting during my work with plastome structure variations and plant phylogeny.
+I found the coevolutionary dynamics between nuclear and plastid genomes very interesting during my work with plastome structure variations and plant phylogeny.

-After joined nyu, I started to explore more about host-symbiosis interactions in the context of human & microbes.
+After joined nyu, I continued to explore more about host-symbiosis interactions in the context of human & microbes.

 ## Estimating disease similarity with metagenomic data of the human gut